maciejgz/rac/docs/ADR/DONE/adr-search-microservice-necessity.md

 All of these functionalities can be achieved by using the database engine - MongoDB.
 We don't need to create a separated search microservice with a search engine like Elasticsearch.
+Lack of search engine functionalities is not a problem because we don't need to perform complex search queries of users or cars.
+We only need to perform simple queries like search by ID, name or search by location.

 ### Consequences